 Californians could soon see the resumption of the death penalty in their state.
 A recent decision from the United States Supreme Court has opened doors for California to resume its efforts to relaunch the death penalty in the state.
 The ruling, from a case in Oklahoma, reinforced each state’s ability to use lethal injection as a humane method of execution.
-While execution of death row criminals will not resume immediately in California, state officials have promised to propose a new lethal injection method within 120 days of the Supreme Court’s decision.
+While the execution of death row criminals will not resume immediately in California, state officials have promised to propose a new lethal injection method within 120 days of the Supreme Court’s decision.

-The Supreme Court ruled on Monday, June 29th, to uphold Oklahoma’s use of a three drug lethal injection method and decided that execution methods do not need to be completely painless.
-The ruling came from an Oklahoma case over the drug midazolam, the first in a three part lethal injection procedure.
-In late 2014, inmate Clayton Lockett was involved in a botched execution after he awoke in the middle of the procedure, after he had already been given midazolam and should not have been able to come to.
-Opponents of the death penalty in Oklahoma argued that the three part lethal injection process left room for pain and did not provide a humane execution.
+The Supreme Court ruled on Monday, June 29th, to uphold Oklahoma’s use of a three-drug lethal injection method and decided that execution methods do not need to be completely painless.
+The ruling came from an Oklahoma case over the drug midazolam, the first in a three-part lethal injection procedure.
+In late 2014, inmate Clayton Lockett was involved in a botched execution after he awoke in the middle of the procedure after he had already been given midazolam and should not have been able to come to.
+Opponents of the death penalty in Oklahoma argued that the three-part lethal injection process left room for pain and did not provide a humane execution.
 The Court, however, ruled in favor of execution, arguing that “Holding that the Eighth Amendment demands the elimination of essentially all risk of pain would effectively outlaw the death penalty altogether.”

 If you are facing criminal charges in California, having the help of a qualified Bay Area criminal defense attorney can be invaluable.
 The qualified attorneys at the Law Offices of Thomas Nicholas Cvietkovich are available to assist you.